| Part of the Politics series on SNOR|

 "Bruno Is Dead"

 Between 1987 and 1990 a weird rumor was current among rock fans, the music industry and the Anti-Snorist Movement, namely that Bruno Moon was dead and the band was pretending otherwise.
-The method of death was supposadely either a drug overdose or assasination by an Snorist agent.
+The method of death was supposedly either a drug overdose or assasination by an Snorist agent.
 The "evidence" of his death were centered around the 1987 album Abbot Drive.

 - On the cover, which showed the four band-members famously crossing the street, all save Bruno are wearing dark armbands.